Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 Slades Inn B&B

-Sometime during the summer of 2010, I was asked by the owners of the Slades Inn to do inventory for them because the bank was taking back the house the following month.
+During the summer of 2010, the owners of the Slades Inn asked me to do inventory for them because the bank was taking back the house the following month.

 They asked me to take pictures and document every piece of furniture room by room, including the basement.
 The power was already off, so there wasn’t any air conditioning, and it was mighty toasty in there, especially on the top floor.